Personalized cell-based therapy is the next era of medicine.

 Innovative technology harnesses the power of your cells to pioneer treatment beyond surgical intervention and drug therapy.
 With cellular medicine, a patient’s own cells are used to create a cellular implant that can be used in an entirely natural way to repair and regenerate tissues or control pain and inflammation.

 Enhance/retard cellular function

-Adipose tissue is the richest source of SVF cells per gram of tissue in the body.
-However, adipose tissue is more than 95% adipocyte and ECM by volume, so the concentration of the SVF cells in adipose is very low (by volume).
+Adipose tissue is the richest source of stromal vascular fraction cells per gram of tissue in the body.
+However, adipose tissue is more than 95% adipocyte and extra-cellular matrix (ECM) by volume, so the concentration of the stromal vascular fraction cells in adipose is very low (by volume).
 This is where tissue processing comes in.

 In order to obtain a therapeutic dose of SVF cells, adipose tissue is harvested using a minor procedure.
-Then the SVF cells are separated from the adipose tissue matrix using a tissue dissociation process and concentrated to form the therapeutic dose.
+After the tissue is harvested the stromal vascular fraction cells are separated from the adipose tissue matrix using a tissue dissociation process.
+The cells are then concentrated to form the therapeutic dose.